 Note: Not all models have overcurrent protectors.

-2) Connect each PDU to an appropriately rated branch circuit.
-Refer to the label or nameplate for appropriate input ratings or range of ratings.
+- 2) Connect each PDU to an appropriately rated branch circuit.
+Refer to the label or nameplate for appropriate input ratings or range of ratings. - 3) When the software has completed loading, the front panel display illuminates.